Security notes / Message signing notes

 - which is weak protection, but enough to ignore most garbled lines

-- Barcodes tend to have a check digit, meaning it does not carry any information, other than checking that some math involving all digits needs to check out.
+- Barcodes tend to have a check digit.
+That digit does not carry any useful data, it just lets you check that some math involving all digits checks out.
 This avoids a lot of incorrect scans

 - For example, ISBNs (used on books) have their last digit as a check digit